Safeguarding & Well-Being

-Inclusion Leader & Deputy DP - Mrs Alison Hall
+Inclusion Leader & - Mrs Alison Hall (Deputy Designated Lead)

 All of our safeguarding team undertake regular safeguarding and child protection training.
 They work closely with other universal agencies as necessary.

-The Governors with responsibility for safeguarding in our school is: Co-Chair Mr Matthew Hodgkinson and Dr Iain Thomas
+The Governors with responsibility for safeguarding in our school is: Co-Chair Mr Matthew Hodgson and Dr Iain Thomas

 At Milton Road Primary School, we actively support the Government's Prevent Agenda to counter radicalism and extremism.
 Further information can be found in The Prevent Duty document and the Revised Prevent Duty Guidance.

 At Milton Road Primary School, we strongly believe that our school should be a welcoming and safe place for our children, staff, parents and visitors alike and we expect all others in the school community to share this belief.
 Just as we have a legal responsibility for the safeguarding and well-being of children and staff, we also have a duty of care to all users of our school.

 All adults who enter our school site, at any time, set examples of behaviour and conduct which influence children and, therefore, in keeping with our core school values, we expect that they should demonstrate high standards of conduct in order to encourage our pupils to do the same.